Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Observational Data

-This is an independent determination of $H_0$ using geometric parallaxes to measure the distance modulus to megamaser host galaxies.
-It combines six host galaxies (UGC 3789, NGC 6264, NGC 6323, NGC 5765b, CGCG 074-064 and NGC 4258), giving a final result of $H_0 = 73.9 \, \pm \, 3.0$ km/s/Mpc \citep{Pesce_2020}.
-This estimate exceeds \emph{Planck} 2018 by $2.15\sigma$ and SH0ES by only $0.23\sigma$.
+This is an independent determination of $H_0$ using geometric distances to six megamaser host galaxies (NGC~4258, UGC~3789, CGCG~074-064, NGC~6323, NGC~5765b and NGC~6264).
+The final result is $H_0 = 73.9 \, \pm \, 3.0$ km/s/Mpc \citep{Pesce_2020}, which exceeds \emph{Planck}~2018 by $2.15\sigma$ and SH0ES by only $0.23\sigma$.